The Finite State Machine debugger

 -

-Enter the new value and press Enter.
+Enter a new value and press Enter.

-The local variables and output signals can be changed.
-The values of the input signals are set from the external modelling environment (outside the Chart block). |
+You can change local variables and output signals.
+The values of the input signals are set from the external modeling environment (outside the Chart block). |